 FDR3 represents concurrent systems as supercombinator machines.
 A supercombinator machine consists of a set of component LTSs along with a set of rules that describe how components transitions should be combined.
-We restrict FDR3's usual definition to systems with pairwise communication, as per [13, 2].
+For simplicity, we restrict FDR3's normal definition to only permit systems with pairwise communication, as per [11, 4, 2].